Sainte-Justine-de-Newton

 Sainte-Justine-de-Newton ([sɛ̃t ʒystin də njutən]) is a municipality located in the Montérégie region of Quebec, Canada.
 The population as of the 2021 Canadian census was 947.
 The municipality is situated on Route 325 south of Très-Saint-Rédempteur, just east of the Ontario border.

 History

 In 1805, the geographic township of Newton was created, likely named after Newton Abbot in England.
+Sainte-Justine-de-Newton was also named after Justine de Padoue.

 In 1845, the Township Municipality of Newton was formed, but abolished in 1847.
 In 1855, it was reestablished as the Parish Municipality of Sainte-Justine-de-Newton, combining the names of the parish and the geographic township.
 In 1865, its post office opened.

 In 2008, the parish municipality changed its statutes to become a (regular) municipality.